MgaKristiyanongHesus/MgaKristiyanongHesus.github.io/content/tagalog/_index.md

 # Features
 features:

-  - title: "Mga Kategoryo ng Artikulo ng Mga Kristiyanong Hesus"
+  - title: "Gabay sa site"
     image: "/images/service-1.png"
-    content: "We have articles covering a wide range of topics from the spiritual to the more practical aspects of following Jesus on our 'Blog' and 'Mga Aral' sections."
+    content: "This sites for all who want to grow in their faith and follow Jesus with all their heart, soul, mind, and strength.
+Feel free to check out the various articles, videos, and comics we've produced that we believe will help you grow closer to Jesus and his teachings."
     bulletpoints:
       - ""
       - "95+ Google Pagespeed Score"